tylerharter/cs301-projects/spring19/p10/stage2.md

 #### Question 25: what is the population of each country in Australia?

-Autralia has the smallest populaton among all continents, let's find out what is the population of each country in this continent.
+Australia has the smallest population among all continents, let's find out what is the population of each country in this continent.
 You should display the `country` name and `population` of the countries.
 The results should be displayed in *descending* order of the column `population`.

 **Expected output:**